moby/moby/docs/sources/docker-hub/builds.md

 error message in your build.

 Normally, the Docker Hub sets up a deploy key in your GitHub repository.
-Unfortunately, GitHub only allows a deploy key to access one single repository.
+Unfortunately, GitHub only allows a repository deploy key to access a single repository.

-To work around this, we will be creating a dedicated user account in GitHub to attach this key to.
-A key on a GitHub user account can be given read-only access to all your repositories.
+To work around this, you need to create a dedicated user account in GitHub and attach the automated build's deploy key that account.
+This dedicated build account can be limited to read-only access to just the repositories required to build.

 <table class="table table-bordered">
   <thead>